BenoitCou/Tender-Synth/README.md

 - **Detect** which lots really match the company’s skills
 - **Summarise** hundreds of pages into a clean Word report, including images with relevant captions
-- **Chat** with the documents through a Retrieval-Augmented Generation chain that includes sources qnd relevant images
+- **Chat** with the documents through a Retrieval-Augmented Generation chain that includes sources and relevant images.
+You can specify a list of words and expressions for the ChatBot to distinguish.

 ---

 ## 1. Quick start